yuvaljacob/the-magical-piano/README.md

 ## Installation

-Just download the entire repo and run index.html Enjoy!
+Just download the entire repo and run index.html in a web browser.
+Enjoy!

 ## License